-THE INSTALLER MUST REVIEW ALL SAFETY INSTRUCTIONS WITH THE OWNER AND OPERATOR.
+INSTALLER MUST REVIEW ALL SAFETY INSTRUCTIONS WITH THE OWNER AND OPERATOR.

-The installation instructions included in this Manual are intended solely for use by a qualified installer, service agency or gas supplier.
-If the information in this manual is not followed exactly, a fire or explosion may result causing property damage, personal injury, or death.
+The installation instructions included in this Manual are intended solely for use by a trained and certified installer, service company or the gas supply company.
+If the information in this manual is not followed, a fire or explosion may result causing property damage, personal injury, or death.

-- Have installation and service performed by a trained and certified installer or service company, or the gas supply company. - RIELLO recommends signing a service and maintenance contract with a trained and certified installer or service company that covers annual servicing and condition-based maintenance.
-Proper maintenance is a fundamental requirement for safe and efficient operation and long service life. - The boiler must be serviced annually including the burner, ignition system, the entire venting system, and the combustion air supply.
+- Have installation and service performed by a trained and certified installer or service company, or the gas supply - RIELLO recommends signing a service and maintenance contract with a trained and certified installer or service company that covers annual servicing and condition-based maintenance.
+Proper maintenance is a fundamental requirement for safe and efficient operation and long service life. - The boiler must be serviced annually including the main burner, ignition system, the entire venting system, and the combustion air supply.
 All parts that show any signs of damage or corrosion must be replaced. - The owner and operator is responsible for the operational safety and regulatory compliance of the heating system. - Improper installation, adjustment, alteration, service, or maintenance can cause property damage, personal injury, or death.
-Refer to this manual and consult a trained and certified installer or service company, or the gas supply company before installation, service or maintenance. - This product must only be used for the purpose for which it is designed and made, as specified by RIELLO.
-RIELLO declines all responsibility, contractual or other, for damage to property or injury to persons or animals caused by improper installation, adjustment, maintenance or use. - The room where the boiler is installed must be properly ventilated to ensure a sufficient supply of air for correct combustion. - A If you notice any water leaks, disconnect the boiler from the main electrical supply and shut off the water supply. - Periodically check that pressure in the central heating circuit, when cold, is approximately 20 psi (1.4 bar) and below the maximum limit specified for the boiler.
+Refer to this manual and consult a trained and certified installer or service company, or the gas supply company before installation, service or maintenance. - $oldsymbol{\Lambda}$ This product must only be used for the purpose for which it is designed and made, as specified by RIELLO.
+RIELLO declines all responsibility, contractual or other, for damage to property or injury to persons or animals caused by improper installation, adjustment, maintenance or use. - The room where the boiler is installed must be properly ventilated to ensure a sufficient supply of air for correct combus- - If you notice any water leaks, disconnect the boiler from the main electrical supply and shut off the water supply. - $oldsymbol{\Lambda}$ Periodically check that pressure in the central heating circuit, when cold, is approximately 20 psi and below the maximum limit specified for the boiler.

-- If the boiler is not going to be used for an extended period of time, perform the operations described later in this manual. - This instruction manual is an integral part of the boiler.
+- $oldsymbol{\Lambda}$ If the boiler is not going to be used for an extended period of time, perform the operations described later in this manual. - $oldsymbol{\Lambda}$ This instruction manual is an integral part of the boiler.
 It must be kept safe and must ALWAYS accompany the boiler, even if it is sold to another owner or transferred to another user or to another installation.
 If you damage or lose this manual, order a replacement immediately from your local RIELLO Technical Assistance Center.